bluethumpasaurus/terraform-whpg7-cluster-aws/README.md

 1. Ensure you are logged into the **coordinator node** as the **`gpadmin`** user.

-2. Set up an `mc` alias to connect to the MinIO server on the **standby coordinator node** on the standby's private ip address.
+2. Set up an `mc` alias to connect to the MinIO server on the **standby coordinator node**.

     ```bash
-    mc alias set standby_minio http://<standby_coordinator_private_ip>:9000/ minioadmin minioadmin
+    mc alias set standby_minio http://10.0.1.101:9000/ minioadmin minioadmin
     ```

 3. With `mc` confirm the connection to the MinIO server on the **standby coordinator node**.